-But, much like the pyramids of Egypt, the building’s design and construction remains a mystery, for architecture students.
+But, much like the Egyptian pyramids, its design and construction still baffle architecture students worldwide.
 Are you one of them?
-If so, then this case study will help you learn about the plans and concepts of Montreal’s National Heritage building, Habitat 67.
+If so, then this case study will help you learn about the plans, sections, and concepts of this architectural masterpiece right away!

 Top Insights